SkepticMystic/advanced-cursors/README.md

 ### Move to next instance of current selection

-This command takes the text you currently have selected, and moves the cursor to the next instance of that same text.
+This command takes the text you currently have selected (or selects the word under the cursor if nothing is selected), and moves the cursor to the next instance of that same text.

 ![](Assets/cursors-readme1.gif)